-Plant tomatoes when the soil has warmed to 55 degrees Fahrenheit and the night air temperatures are in the 50s.
+Plant tomatoes (Solanum lycopersicum, USDA zones 10-11) when the soil in spring has warmed to 55 degrees Fahrenheit and the night air temperatures are in the 50s.
 Give the plants plenty of air circulation for when they reach their mature size; don't crowd them.
-Plant them in full sun in rich soil, and water only at the base of the plants, not from above with a hose or sprinkler.
+Plant them in full sun on rich soil, and water only at the base of the plants, not from above with a hose or sprinkler.
 Wet foliage encourages fungal disease.

 Dark brown or black spots can appear on the lower leaves of the plant after the plant has set plenty of fruit.
 Rings appear inside the spot, making it resemble a bull's eye.
 The fungus attacks the stems and fruit, too, producing black, sunken spots.
 Leaves yellow and drop off.

 Late blight appears toward the end of the growing season when night temperatures begin to cool.
 Black, wet-looking spots start at the leaf edge and spread inward.
 Wet weather aids the spread of the fungus, and it affects the fruit, as well, with rough, dark brown patches.
-Remove infected plant parts, and spray with an organic fungicide containing copper or a synthetic fungicide containing Chlorothalonil or Mancozeb.
+Remove infected plant parts, and spray with an organic fungicide containing copper or a synthetic fungicide containing chlorothalonil or mancozeb.